What Is a Low-Impact Workout, Actually? You May Be Surprised

 There's been an undeniable shift in the fitness culture lately, and it's seeming to steer away from brutal, bring-your-all type of workouts and toward ones that are, well, a bit more chill.
 A phrase that often accompanies the latter?
 "Low impact."

 Low-impact workouts are often touted as being great for your joints and beginner-friendly, and though it might feel like a niche category of exercise, there's actually a whole lot that fits under the low-impact umbrella.
-The thing is, as is the case with many buzzy fitness terms that get co-opted for use even when they're not accurate (see: people using "HIIT" to describe any literally workout), it's unclear how many people truly understand what "low-impact" means.
+The thing is, as is the case with many buzzy fitness terms that get co-opted for use even when they're not accurate (see: people using "HIIT" to describe literally any workout), it's unclear how many people truly understand what "low-impact" means.

-Here, fitness pros set the record straight on the meaning of "low-impact" clear up some misconceptions about low-impact workouts and discuss why everyone should incorporate low-impact workouts into their routines.
+Here, fitness pros set the record straight on the meaning of "low-impact", clear up some misconceptions about low-impact workouts, and discuss why everyone should incorporate low-impact workouts into their routines.

-What Does Low-Impact Mean, Exactly?
+What Is a Low-Impact Workout, Exactly?

 The general definition of "low-impact" is "involving movements that do not put a lot of stress on the body," according to Oxford Dictionaries.
 While that's true, it's also pretty vague.
 After all, "all exercise is stress on the body, whether it's high- or low-impact," CITYROW founding instructor Annie Mulgrew tells POPSUGAR.
 "We want the body to be able to respond to stress effectively — that's one reason why we exercise."

 What really makes a workout low-impact is when "you always have one foot on the floor at any given moment in your exercise," says Justin Norris, cofounder of LIT Method, a low-impact training method.
 This means there's no jumping.
 Think of it this way: "a low-impact workout is one in which your body is not being forced to brace itself for impact," explains Mulgrew.